siiftun1857/istrolid-magnux-documents/modifiers.md

 > info: Weapons aim do not computre arm delay effect.

 Weapons aim will assume the bullet fly towards their target immediately after fired, even if they don't.

+## weapon_aim_no_steady_aoe
+> tags: gameplayImpact
+> groups: vanilla_defects
+> info: Weapons always aim the near edge of the target.

+Weapons aim will always fire weapons at target's near edge, causing Phase Bomb can be easily dodged by stopping the targeted unit.

 ## orb_no_delay
 > tags: gameplayImpact